Michael Harris II Preview, Player Props: Braves vs. Phillies

 Michael Harris II At The Plate

-- Among qualified hitters in MLB, he ranks 12th in batting average, 61st in on-base percentage, and 52nd in slugging.
+- Among the qualified batters in MLB action, he ranks 11th in batting average, 59th in on-base percentage, and 45th in slugging.

-- He has gone deep in 10.1% of his games this year, and 3.1% of his plate appearances.

-- Harris II has an RBI in 31 of 119 games this year, with multiple RBI in 12 of them.
+- Harris II has had an RBI in 32 games this season (26.7%), including 13 multi-RBI outings (10.8%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored a run in 47 games this season, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.